Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: Introduction

+In Section~\ref{sect:perturbation_regular_point}, we state the analogous results of Sections~\ref{sect:technicalities} and \ref{sect:f_is_mixing} in the case where the perturbation of the pseudo-Anosov map done in Section~\ref{sect:construction_and_attractor} is performed at a regular point instead of a conical point.

 Finally, in the last section, using extensively Ruelle's results \cite{Ruelle1976measure} on the SRB measure of Axiom A attractors, we prove that $\mu$ is the unique SRB measure of $f^{-1}$ for a $\mathcal{C}^2$ perturbation, and that the correlations decrease exponentially fast for $\mathcal{C}^1$ observables.
-We also ask whether the result on Ruelle spectrum of linear pseudo-Anosov maps \cite{faure2019ruelle} extends to the present case.
+We also ask whether the result on Ruelle spectrum of linear pseudo-Anosov maps \cite{faure2019ruelle} extends to the present case, and if the asymptotic expansion of the ergodic integrals \cite[Corollary 1.5]{Forni2020equidistribution} applies for $h_t$.